Ownership of Land by Foreigners in Kenya

 Under Article 8(1) in the Sixth Schedule to the Constitution, on the effective date, any freehold interest in land in Kenya held by a person who was not a citizen shall revert to the Republic of Kenya to be held on behalf of the people of Kenya, and the state shall grant to the person a ninety nine (99) years at a peppercorn rent.

 This means that from the effective date, any freehold land or absolute proprietorship held by a foreigner was truncated to a ninety nine (99) years lease with a rent of a peppercorn.
-The Government will therefore forced to call for these titles, and issue the foreigner with leasehold titles whose commencement date shall be 28th August, 20123.
+The Government will in future call for the surrender for leasehold titles for more than 99 years or freeholds held by foreigners for truncation to 99 years with effect from the effective date.

 Under sub-article 2 thereof, on the effective date, any other interest in land in Kenya greater than a ninety nine (99) year lease held by a non-citizen shall be converted to a ninety nine (99) year lease.
 This covers the 999 years leases that were initially granted to the white settlers under the Crown Land Ordinance of 1902 and 1915 as well as lease for flats or apartment over such properties.